- 17th Nov 2023

 Here are some disadvantages of structures in C++:

-- Higher Memory Consumption: Each member of a structure requires its own memory space, potentially leading to increased memory usage.
+- Higher Memory Consumption: Every member of a structure will need its own repository and the memory may assume an even greater extent.

 - Less Convenient Initialization: Structures do not provide default initialization methods, making them less convenient to work within certain situations.